-Born and raised in Belgium, Willy Vanderperre is a photographer and filmmaker occupying a highly influential role in the fashion industry.
-Based in Antwerp, the city that became his home when he entered the Royal Academy of Fine Arts (Antwerp) to study fashion, he made the switch to photography while still at the college.
-Seeing photography as a more direct way to express his impulses in fashion, nevertheless, his background in design has given him both an intuitive feel for clothing and an extensive knowledge of the design process.
+Born and raised in Belgium, Willy Vanderperre is a photographer and filmmaker.
+Based in Antwerp, the city that became his home when he entered the Royal Academy of Fine Arts there to study fashion, he made the switch to photography while still at the college.
+Seeing photography as a more direct way to express his impulses in fashion, nevertheless his background in design has given him both an intuitive feel for clothing and an extensive knowledge of the design process.
 Today, he produces both influential and highly regarded fashion editorial shoots and advertising campaigns each season.
 Campaign highlights include Raf Simons, Christian Dior, Dior Homme, Jil Sander and Prada.
-Additionally, he is a featured editorial contributor to a host of high-profile magazines including Love, W Magazine, AnOther, AnOther Man, Vogue Hommes International and American Vogue.
+Additionally, he is a featured editorial contributor to a host of high-profile magazines including LOVE, W Magazine, AnOther, AnOther Man, Vogue Hommes International and American Vogue.